Please ensure Javascript is enabled for purposes of website accessibility

 The Stories of Vail

 Black bears are the only bear species found in the Vail Valley.
 They’re spotted on hiking trails and other areas in the mountains.
-You may also occasionally find them in and around town.
+You may also occasionally find them in and around town — and there are historical statues featuring bears peppered around Vail as well courtesy of the town’s public-art program.

 Yes.
 In town, they’ve been seen:

 Black bears will always have their eyes open for easy food they can find in and around Vail.
 Once they find food in a certain place, they’ll repeatedly come back to that place.
 As omnivores, black bears pretty much eat anything.
 Berries, nuts, fruits and plants make up the bulk of their diet.
 They get their protein from insects, fish and scavenged carcasses.
-They can easily detect the aroma of food from five miles away.
+They can easily detect the aroma of food from 5 miles away.
+Learn more about Vail’s wild animals, including black bears.

 Can Anything Be Done to Deter Them?